Gontier-Julien/Linux-YAOK/README.md

 Thanks to all those people that have made the kernel possible:

-Ptr1337 from the [CachyOs repo](https://github.com/cachyos/linux-cachyos) for the base PKGBUILD

 SirLucjan for the main [patches](https://github.com/sirlucjan/kernel-patches)

 The Frogging-Family for their [patches](https://github.com/Frogging-Family/linux-tkg/tree/master/linux-tkg-patches)